Review of Dashiell Hammett’s Red Harvest

 Population of Poisonville

-On the surface the novel is a thrilling noir action yarn brimming not only with intrigue and secrets but also with Hammett’s trademark witty dialogue and style that set the standard for American hard-boiled detective fiction.
-While it deals with traditional noir elements such as the fickle and self-serving femme fatale, Dinah Brand, and the extent of social corruption, as in the case of Police Chief Noonan, the actual mystery that kicks off the story is solved by the midpoint leaving the rest of the book to work out the implications of the narrator’s efforts to rescue to town from the criminals who control it.
+On the surface the novel is a thrilling noir action yarn brimming not only with intrigue and secrets but also with Hammett’s trademark witty dialogue and stripped down style that set the standard for American hard-boiled detective fiction.
+While it deals with traditional noir elements such as the fickle and self-serving femme fatale, Dinah Brand, and the extent of social corruption, as in the case of Police Chief Noonan, the actual mystery that kicks off the story is solved by the midpoint, leaving the rest of the book to work out the implications of the narrator’s efforts to rescue to town from the criminals who control it.

 At What Price?

 In a long, reflective scene the narrator wonders about the ethicality of his deeds in relation to his stated goal.
 How can he say he’s working toward justice when his methods are unscrupulous?
 At one level he blames the longstanding culture of corruption in Personville, claiming, “It’s this damned burg.
 You can’t go straight here” (154).
 Considering his attempts to solve the town’s ills he says, “it’s easier to have them killed off, easier and surer, and, now that I’m feeling this way, more satisfying.
 I don’t know how I’m going to come out with the Agency” (157).
 While he understands the effectiveness of his actions, and can admit to enjoying it at some level, he also expresses misgivings as to the consequences for Personville and for what it means for him as a law enforcer and a human being.
-This philosophical dilemma underpins ever action in the novel, and echoes of it can still be found in contemporary media such as Batman: Dark Knight where Bruce Wayne (Christian Bale) comments on the Joker, “I see now what I’d have to become to stop men like him.”
+This philosophical dilemma underpins every action in the novel, and echoes of it can still be found in contemporary media such as Batman: Dark Knight where Bruce Wayne (Christian Bale) comments on the Joker, “I see now what I’d have to become to stop men like him.”
 Both protagonists struggle against slipping too deeply into the same criminality they’ve sworn to oppose.

 Called to Violence